-The 2026 setting arrives against a backdrop of deteriorating international stability.
-Trump administration hints at denuclearization were overshadowed by a four-day India-Pakistan military crisis in May 2025, US-Israel strikes on Iranian nuclear facilities in June 2025, and continued Russian nuclear threats during the Ukraine war.
+International stability is deteriorating, with Trump administration hints at denuclearization overshadowed by a four-day India-Pakistan military crisis in May 2025, US-Israel strikes on Iranian nuclear facilities in June 2025, and continued Russian nuclear threats during the Ukraine war.
 Chair Daniel Holz warned that "major countries became even more aggressive, adversarial and nationalistic" rather than heeding the previous year's warning.
-With the Trump administration remaining silent on Putin's September 2025 proposal to mutually observe New START limits beyond expiration—and Trump stating in January that "if it expires, it expires"—the world stands three days from ending the arms control architecture that has constrained the world's two largest nuclear arsenals since 1972.
+The Trump administration remained silent on Putin's September 2025 proposal to mutually observe New START limits beyond expiration while Trump stated in January that "if it expires, it expires," leaving the world three days from ending the arms control architecture that has constrained the world's two largest nuclear arsenals since 1972.

 Images from Openverse under Creative Commons licenses.